New York state Senate candidate Salazar accuses Netanyahu aide of sexual assault

 "I strongly believe sexual assault survivors should not be outed in this way, and am saddened by the effect this story may have on other women," she wrote.

-Salazar has attracted widespread attention during her campaign as part of a new insurgent wave of Democratic Socialists attempting to topple establishment Democrats.
+Salazar has attracted widespread attention during her campaign as part of a new insurgent wave of self-described democratic socialists trying to topple establishment Democrats.

 She is seeking to unseat Brooklyn state Sen. Martin Dilan in Thursday's Democratic primary.